-Noise FX Tab
+N-FX Noise Effects Tab

 Applies various effects to the noise generator:

-- : high values cause white noise effects, medium values make brown noise, and low values sound like bit rate errors.
+- : High values cause white noise effects, medium values make brown noise, and low values sound like bit rate errors.

-- : adjusts the Noise Color over time
+- : Adjusts the Noise Color over time.

 Settings that affect the overall instrument:

-- Tip: most instruments sound best between 0.30 to 0.60. : overall gain of the instrument, high values may cause digital clipping.
+- Tip: most instruments sound best between 0.30 to 0.60. : Overall gain of the instrument, high values may cause digital clipping.

-- Tip: use 0.00 for pianos and synths, use 60.0 for a nice glide with woodwinds and leads. , : at the bottom this instrument is in Polyaural mode (each key press is a new instance of the instrument), any other value is the milliseconds of glide time when more than one key is held down.
+- Tip: use 0.00 for pianos and synths, use 60.0 for a nice glide with woodwinds and leads. , : At the bottom this instrument is in Polyaural mode (each key press is a new instance of the instrument), any other value is the milliseconds of glide time when more than one key is held down.

 : ANILOG uses a looping feedback buffer that has two modes:

-- Milliseconds Mode: move the slider up to set a fixed length buffer.
+- Milliseconds Mode: Move the slider up to set a fixed length buffer.
 Tip: this is good for creating robotic sounds or delay/tap echoes.

-- Percentage Mode: move the slider down to set the length of the buffer based on the length of 2.0 periods.
+- Percentage Mode: Move the slider down to set the length of the buffer based on the length of 2.0 periods.
 (It is similar but not quite Karplus-Strong resonance.)
 Tip: this mode creates metallic sounds best used in bells, guitars, and pianos.

-- : increment of the Feedback Length over time, and creates a phasing effect.
+- : Increment of the Feedback Length over time, and creates a phasing effect.

-- : the percent of feedback added back to the generated sound.
+- : The percent of feedback added back to the generated sound.
 Greater amounts create very metallic sounds or long tap echoes.